Top 10 Offshore Software Development Companies 2026

 If you want a dedicated long-term team and direct daily communication, the firm needs to be a staff augmentation shop with transparent pricing and high retention.
 That points to Full Scale, BairesDev, and Vention.
 If you want consulting plus engineering at enterprise scale, that points to EPAM, GlobalLogic, or FPT.
 If you want individual engineers on a flexible basis, that points to Andela or Turing.

-If you are still mapping which model fits, read the offshore development due diligence checklist before you take a single sales call.
+If you are still mapping which model fits, run the firm through the 27 questions to ask offshore development companies and the offshore development due diligence checklist before you take a single sales call.

 A note on this list